-Next, we evaluate the impact of solution prediction on downstream MILP solving performance.
-The trained BGNN and our attention-based model are integrated into the PaS \cite{han2023gnn} and Apollo \cite{liu2025apollo} frameworks to solve the 100 testing instances using Gurobi with a time limit of 1000 seconds.
-The original Gurobi with 3600 seconds time limit is also included as a non-learning baseline.
-All hyperparameters are fine-tuned on each dataset, as detailed in Appendix \ref{sec:pas_hyperparam}.
-For each method, we report the geometric mean of the Primal Gap (PG) and the Primal Integral (PI) \cite{berthold2013measuring} as evaluation metrics.
-PG measures the final solution quality relative to the best-known value (BKV), which is set as the best result returned by all methods.
-PI quantifies the solver’s efficiency in converging toward the optimum over time.
-Further details of these metrics are provided in Appendix \ref{sec:app_PI}.
-Results of this part are shown in Table \ref{tab:performance_comparison}, and the solving process of each method is visualized in Fig. \ref{fig:sol_predict_downstream_task}.
-Clearly, our attention-based architecture consistently outperforms the two BGNN based counterparts across all problems.
-The substantial PG and PI improvements (Table \ref{tab:pg_pi_impr}) indicate that the accurate prediction of our model not only leads to better solutions, but also accelerates the solver's convergence.
-In particular, with our neural architecture, both PaS and Apollo surpass Gurobi on three problems (IP, WA, and MIS), whereas their BGNN-based versions outperform Gurobi on only two.
+Next, we evaluate how solution prediction affects downstream MILP solving.
+The trained BGNN and our model are integrated into the PaS \cite{han2023gnn} and Apollo \cite{liu2025apollo} frameworks to solve 100 test instances with Gurobi under a 1000-second limit.
+The original Gurobi with a 3600-second time limit serves as a reference for selecting the best-known value (BKV) from all methods.
+We report the geometric mean of the Primal Gap (PG) and the Primal Integral (PI) \cite{berthold2013measuring} as evaluation metrics.
+PG measures final solution quality relative to the BKV and PI quantifies the solver’s efficiency in converging toward the optimum over time.
+Further details are provided in Appendix \ref{sec:app_PI}.
+Table \ref{tab:performance_comparison} and Fig. \ref{fig:sol_predict_downstream_task} show that our attention-based architecture consistently outperforms the two BGNN-based counterparts across all problems, improving both final solution quality and convergence speed.